 - CCTP-711: Semiotics and Computing Technologies

-- CCTP-820: Leading By Design: Designs Principles and Technical-Social Systems
+- CCTP-820: Leading By Design: Design Principles and Socio-Technical Systems

-- CCTP-607: "Big Ideas" in Technology and What They Mean: AI to the Cloud
+- CCTP-607: Leading Ideas in Technology: AI to the Cloud

 - CCTP-802: Art and Media Interface(d)

 Earlier Courses and Seminars

 - CCTP-715: Computing and The Meaning of Life